 Use a Password Manager

 A strong password is the first defence in protecting yourself online.
-The strongest passwords are a string of numbers, characters, and letters, in no particular order and with no real meaning.
-The fewer words which may be traceable to your personal life or social media the harder the password will be to crack.
-Hackers can use password hacking software to scan a person’s online presence and test password combinations using online information.
-Whilst complex passwords are much more effective, they are a lot harder to remember, this is how password managers come into play.
+The strongest passwords are a string of numbers, characters, and letters in no particular order and with no real meaning.
+The fewer words which may be traceable to your personal life or social media, the harder the password will be to crack.
+Hackers can use password-hacking software to scan a person’s online presence and test password combinations using online information.
+Whilst complex passwords are much more effective, they are a lot harder to remember; this is how password managers come into play.

-Use a VPN on Public Wi-FI
+Use a VPN on public Wi-Fi

 Purchasing security software for your devices is one of the best ways to secure your personal information from a data breach.
 Our mobile phones and laptops contain most of our important personal data, like addresses, phone numbers, bank details, and passwords.
 Security software gives you 24/7 security, as well as consistent data reports on any emerging potential threats to your device.
-Commercial, or free software available online, usually cannot perform deep-rooted system analyses, thus paid software is the only way to know your device is truly secure.
+Commercial or free software available online usually cannot perform deep-rooted system analyses; thus, paid software is the only way to know your device is truly secure.
 More so, if your device gets stolen or is misplaced, security software can allow for remote wiping or locking of the device, preventing thieves from accessing any important information.